Why is the Lion king of the jungle

 A lion’s mane symbolizes raw power; it gives them a royal and majestic appearance.
 Mane grows on young males at age one, and as they grow older, the mane color changes and gets darker with age.
 Thus, attributing to these reasons, most people refer to them as the king of the jungle.

 The mane around their head protects their neck from bites.
-It also helps them boost their appearance by making them appear larger, threaten their other contenders, and woo a female to mate with.
+It also helps these wild animals boost their appearance by making them appear larger, threaten their other contenders, and woo a female to mate with.

 Also, lionesses prefer to mate with darker-maned lions because it improves their chances of getting offspring.
 A symbol of a healthy and mighty lion is how full and dark his mane is.
 It is like a crown; a lion losing his crown is seen as weak1.